How to Run a Technical Website Audit Without Getting Lost in the Details

 You built your website for people but search engines are usually the first to see it.
 They scan your site, assess how it's built, and decide where (or if) you show up in search results.
 So while your content should speak to people, the structure needs to make sense to search engines too.

-Try ilumi’s Website Audit.
-We show you what’s wrong, why it matters, and how to fix it fast.
+Short on time and just want clear answers?
+Try ilumi's Website Audit.
+We show you what's wrong, why it matters, and how to fix it fast.